hannotify/a-birds-eye-view-of-version-control-with-pijul/sections/a-wrap-up.md

 ## When Do I Use Pijul?

 * For a hobby project, so you can get the feel of it <!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="1" -->
-* If your team members currently struggle with Git <!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="2" -->
+* If you and your team members currently struggle with Git <!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="2" -->
 * If you spend too much time on rebasing, merging and conflict resolution <!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="3" -->
 * If you can self-host or use the Pijul Nest <!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="4" -->